 Yes, we have a well developed Winter Service Plan which identifies priorities and how they are dealt with.
 At the start of every winter we are fully stocked with supplies and we top them up when required.
 The plan is reviewed every year.

-We have approximately 12,500 tonnes of salt in stock at the start of the season – double the amount compared to four years ago - most of which is stored under cover in salt barns.
+We have approximately 12,500 tonnes of salt in stock at the start of the season, most of which is stored under cover in salt barns.
 Although that sounds like a lot, we can use up to 1,000 tonnes a day with continuous gritting during severe ice and snow.
 We can never say that we will have enough salt because we do not know what the winter will bring, however, we are very well prepared with the recommended resilience levels met.

 Carmarthenshire is part of the Wales salt cell which determines deliveries to local authorities on a needs basis during difficult times.